Apricity-OS/apricity-build/README.md

 Once you've built an image, you can test it with `gnome-boxes`, `virtualbox`, or another emulator of your choice.
 Now, as a quick experiment, try opening `apricity-build/packages/packages.all.x86_64` and adding or removing something.
 Play with the build script and get comfortable using it.
 See if you can figure out what the other command-line arguments are, and try to build the Cinnamon edition.
 (Official docs are coming soon, I promise!)

-Now pick an issue, fix it, and submit a [pull request](https://help.github.com/articles/using-pull-requests/).
+Now pick something to work on.
+Take a look at [TODO.md](https://github.com/Apricity-OS/apricity-build/blob/master/TODO.md) for ideas.
+Once you've finished your feature or fixed your bug,submit a [pull request](https://help.github.com/articles/using-pull-requests/).
 If everything looks good, it will get incorporated first into the `dev` branch, then later into the `stable` branch!